Thank you for sending your enquiry! One of our team members will contact you shortly.

 - The seven testing principles (ISTQB CTFL v4.0).

-- Differentiating testing, debugging, and quality control.
+- Differences between testing, debugging, and quality control.

-- The psychology behind testing.
+- The psychology of testing.

 - Roles and responsibilities within a QA team.